NMR Facility Basic Training

 screen shot

-Its login screen overlays the main dashboard of the operating dashboard.
-Your research group should be listed in alphabetical order in a popout menu.
+Its login screen overlays the main dashboard of the operating software.
+Research groups are listed in alphabetical order in the popout menu.
 All instruments use the same set of passwords for each group.
-Upon successful login, the overlay will disappear, revealing the dashboard below.
+Upon successful login, the overlay will disappear, revealing the main software dashboard.

 The OVJ dashboard has divided into sub-sections for controlling the sample, entering sample information, adding and customizing experiments.